Jonathan O’Reilly and the Spiciest Spot in Berlin

 Crazy Bastard Sauce has a store and restaurant at Weserstrasse 168 in Berlin’s Neukölln quarter.
 Here they sell all of the sauces mentioned, some British sweets of brands usually not available in Germany, some drinks from England and Ireland, as well as specials.

-The latest creation is a sauce called “Berlin brennt” (“Berlin is burning”), a product the ingredients for which are all from Berlin.
+Another creation of theirs is a sauce called “Berlin brennt” (“Berlin is burning”), a product the ingredients for which are all from Berlin.
 Even the chilly used is being grown right here in the German capital.
+It’s ‘made in Germany’ for courageous people.

 “Berlin is just the right place for founding a company” like Crazy Bastard Sauce, O’Reilly believes.
 “Once you’ve been running the company for a few years, it becomes more complicated.”
 He says rents used to be sort of cheap.
 So he had the opportunity to worry less “and put a lot of time and effort into the company.”